Wander Franco Player Props: Rays vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff last season ranked 25th in MLB.

-- The Tigers' 4.06 team ERA ranked 21st among all MLB pitching staffs.
+- The Tigers had a 4.06 team ERA that ranked 21st among all MLB pitching staffs.

-- Tigers pitchers combined to allow 167 home runs (one per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.